russross/blackfriday/README.md

-    If a table is started with a *block table header*, which starts with an optional pipe or plus sign and a minimum of three dashes, it is a block table.
+    If a table is started with a *block table header*, which starts with an optional pipe or plus sign and a minimum of three dashes, it is a **Block Table**.
 A block table may include block level elements in each (body) cell.
 If we want to start a new cell reuse the block table header syntax.
 In the exampe below we include a list in one of the cells.